6 MIN READ

 Shutterstock 1505994923 M

-Labrea – an homage to this paper in reference to the La Brea Tar Pits in Los Angelas, Calif. – is a Python library that exposes a functional, declarative approach to organizing your Python codebase, with a focus on readability, composability, and ease of refactoring.
-It is inspired by the 2006 paper "Out of the Tar Pit" by Ben Moseley and Peter Marks, and seeks to provide a practical implementation of some of the ideas presented in that paper.
+Labrea – an homage to the 2006 paper "Out of the Tar Pit" and in reference to the La Brea Tar Pits in Los Angelas, Calif. – is a Python library that exposes a functional, declarative approach to organizing your Python codebase, with a focus on readability, composability, and ease of refactoring.
+It seeks to provide a practical implementation of some of the ideas presented by Ben Moseley and Peter Marks in that paper.

 Background